 - Obscene or sexually explicit comments.

-- Personal attacks, insults, or threatening language.
+- Hateful or mean-spirited, personal attacks, insults, or threatening language.

 - Plagiarized material or material that violates intellectual property rights.

 - Private, personal information published without consent.

 - Comments that are off-topic or that link to material that is off topic.